|Nutritional Guidelines (per serving)|

-Not only is this dish easy to prepare, it's incredibly fast to cook because after a long day at work no one wants to spend hours in the kitchen.
+Not only is this dish easy to prepare, it's incredibly fast to cook.
+After a long day at work, no one wants to spend hours in the kitchen.

 This recipe can be increased easily for a large party or even for pre-made lunches throughout the week.
 It might be hard to convince children to eat their vegetables, but a bite of this tasty recipe is sure to change any picky eater's mind.

 Bring a large pot of salted water to a boil.

-Add the broccoli and blanch for 2 to 3 minutes, until it is tender but still crisp.
+Add the broccoli, and blanch for 2 to 3 minutes, until tender but still crisp.